|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See CPB long-term trend chart] A long-term downtrend had started on September 10, 2024 at 52.81 and reached 29.39 on July 10, 2025.
 CPB lost 23.42 points, or 44.35%, in 43 weeks.
 The chart has formed a Falling Channel chart pattern.
-The trend support level is at 24.60 and resistance is at 33.01.
-A Falling Channel represents price movement contained between parallel lower (support) and upper (resistance) trend lines.
-Trading Channeling stocks is one of the most reliable and accurate trading techniques that provide traders with precise entry and exit points as well as stop-losses and take-profit recommendations.
-Use the following link to access a Falling Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Channel pattern in a long-term trend.
+The price is near the trend resistance line (30.53).
+The resistance is usually stronger when technical indicators are overbought.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a long-term trend.

 | |